 What has changed this year?
 Sadly, things may get worse following changes to the country’s penal code, which further strangles religious freedom.
 Under the amendments, teaching the Bible or telling others about the Christian faith – which contradicts the teaching of Islam – could result in prosecution.
 This vague wording is open to interpretation, making Christians more vulnerable to unjust accusations.

 “I thank God for considering me worthy of enduring this persecution because of Him.”

 Hamed was sentenced to ten months imprisonment for Christian activities.
 He refused to inform on other Christians, resulting in him being beaten by the authorities.

-What does Open Doors do to help Christians in Iran?
+What does Open Doors do to help Christians in the Persian Gulf?

 Open Doors supports the Church in the Persian Gulf through partners with online ministry presence, Christian multimedia initiatives and advocacy.